TUD-RST/examgenerator/docs/source/userdoc.rst

 The solution of every subtask starts with the key ``\solitem``.

-For both the problem and solution files problem instructions, not part of a subtask should be written above their respective surroundings (see example below - text above ``\begin``).
+For both, the problem and solution files, instructions which are not part of a subtask should be written above their respective environments (see example below - text above ``\begin``).

+Images can be included using the ```\includegraphics``` command.
+The path to the image must be relative to the problem or soultion file.

 It is possible to assign points to problems and solutions with the macro ``\Pts{n}``.
 Where ``n`` is the number of points given at that exact spot.